Scotho/Firebased/README.md

 Firebased
 ==============
-*Start your AngularFire one page app off with a bang.
-Firebased is a unique AngularFire SPA template to help kick start your development.*
-To get started, simply change "appname" at the top of app.js to your firebase data URL and run index.html.
-Currently, all logic is contained in the controllers found in app.js
+*To get started, simply change "appname" at the top of app.js to your firebase data URL and run index.html.
+Currently, all logic is contained in the controllers found in app.js*

 What's it do?